m417z/ntdoc/descriptions/ntshutdownsystem.md

 ### Action

-Type of shudown defined in `SHUTDOWN_ACTION` enumeration type.
+Type of shutdown defined in `SHUTDOWN_ACTION` enumeration type.

 # Documented by